-In the first part of this document, we examined how inheritance was able to aid programmers in avoiding code duplication.
+In the previous document, we examined how inheritance was able to aid programmers in avoiding code duplication.
 In the latter part of this document, we showed how polymorphism - the ability of objects of a common super type to behave differently based on its subtype - prevents inheritance from overly restricting the subtypes.